 Challenges for agriculture in Mali

-Daily, farmers in Mali face a range of challenges which threaten food and income security.
+Mali farmers face various challenges that threaten food and income security.
 In an already demanding environment, changing climatic conditions are leading to higher temperatures and decreasing rainfall, thus increasing the threat of drought and creeping desertification, particularly in the northern part of the country.
 Poor water control and a lack of irrigation facilities intensifies problems for farmers who may already face concerns over land tenure.

 Farmers may find it difficult to access credit and are vulnerable to market volatility and consequent fluctuations in the prices of agricultural inputs and outputs.
 Farmers are further constrained by inadequate training and education in agricultural concerns, thus reducing their knowledge of, and access to, innovative technologies; a lack of capacity-building for farmers’ organizations has an effect on farmer autonomy.
 Poor infrastructure and limited storage options contribute to low productivity and post-harvest crop losses.

-As well as subsidies allocated to producers of cotton, the Malian government dedicates 15 percent of its budget to the agricultural sector.
+As well as subsidies allocated to cotton producers, the Malian government dedicates 15 percent of its budget to the agricultural sector.
 While only 7 percent of 43.7 million hectares of arable land is currently cultivated, and 14 percent of 2.2 million of potentially irrigable hectares are currently irrigated, the potential for agricultural growth and expansion in Mali is high.

 Work of Syngenta Foundation for Sustainable Agriculture in Mali